synapsecns/sanguine/docs/bridge/docs/03-RFQ/02-Relaying/riskFactors.md

 Although funds are safe in these instances and will eventually either be cancelled & refunded or completed late, these are adverse UX incidents nonetheless.

-All participating [Relayer]s must ensure they are able to complete all [bridge] transactions that act upon their quotes and will be asked to quickly rectify any shortfalls.
+All participating [Relayers](Relayer) must ensure they are able to complete all [bridge] transactions that act upon their quotes and will be asked to quickly rectify any shortfalls.

 This may include completing the [relay] at an unexpectedly unfavorable price - within a reasonable threshold.
 For example, if the gas price sharply increased beyond what was anticipated.